KISRDevelopment/webdev-course/README.md

     return render_template('home.html', pres=presentations)
 ```
-* The `render_function` template is imported from the `flask` module.
+* The `render_template` function is imported from the `flask` module.
 It is used render Jijna templates.
 * Remember the `pres` variable in `home.html`? we make it available in the template's context by assigning the `presentations` variable to the keyword argument `pres` of the function `render_template`.
 * `render_template` accepts the template's file name as the first argument.
 It will look for it in the `templates` folder by default.
 The function returns the rendered template as a string.